cheind/py-motmetrics/Readme.md

 - *Complete event history* <br/>
 Tracks all relevant per-frame events suchs as correspondences, misses, false alarms and switches.
 - *Flexible solver backend* <br/>
 Support for switching minimum assignment cost solvers.
 Supports `scipy`, `ortools`, `munkres` out of the box.
-Auto-tunes solver selection based on availability and problem sizes.
+Auto-tunes solver selection based on [availability and problem size](#SolverBackends).
 - *Easy to extend* <br/>
 Events and summaries are utilizing [pandas][pandas] for data structures and analysis.
 New metrics can reuse already computed values from depending metrics.